Dr Byron Hyde

 Affected individuals should be treated for any pathogens, toxins, or heavy metals as persistent exposure can worsen symptoms.
 Referral to an infectious disease specialist is recommended.
 Any antibiotics or antiviral drugs should be used cautiously.

-"It essential to define clearly Myalgic Encephalomyelitis, returning the definition
+It's essential to define clearly Myalgic Encephalomyelitis, returning the definition

 to its clinical and historic roots and complementing this information with the